filipe11402/DDD-IntegrationEvents/README.md

 ---

+## Examples to test

+We can test a scenario, that will most certainly happen during any software lifetime, that is 1 - Run only the `Hospital.API` project
+2 - Try and create a new Patient

+What will happen?

+Since we used a message broker, our event as published, but the consumers didn't consume it yet!(Kinda simulated when one of our services is down)

+Now, if we run the `Sales.API`, we can see that the event was consumed, and it is not in the queue!

+This will help us keep the data consistent and assure that the system will continue to work and what happened while it was down, doesn't just vanish.

 ## Final thoughts
 As this demo shows, we can achieve with this more consistency with our system and how it propagates information to other external systems.